 Use all the information that is available

-The Gotthard Panorama Express is not a time do doze off and catch up on some sleep while you travel from Lucerne to Lugano.
-Both aboard the steam boat as the train, you’ll find all kinds of information available.
+The Gotthard Panorama Express is not a time to doze off and catch up on some sleep while you travel from Lucerne to Lugano.
+Both aboard the steamboat as the train, you’ll find all kinds of information available.

-The boat is an original steam boat, you can find information about the mechanism and the operation on all different place.
+The boat is an original paddle steamboat, you can find information about the mechanism and the operation at different places of the boat.
 It is fun to watch and learn.

 Check the schedule

 Unfortunately, (but logically) the Gotthard panorama boat and train don’t run year round.
-A few days in Spring and then the schedule start second half of April till mid October (roughly).
+A few days in Spring and then the schedule starts the second half of April till mid-October (roughly).
 Always check locally what times and dates are applicable.

 The Gotthard Panorama Express runs only once per day, Tuesday to Sunday.
 Miss the boat (or the train), then you have to go another day.

 Have you traveled through the Gotthard Tunnel?
 By car or by train?
-What do you think of the combination of boat ride and train journey through Switzerland.
+What do you think of the combination of a boat ride and train journey through Switzerland?
 Feel free to leave a comment in the section below.

 Probe around the Globe uses affiliate links.
 If you book something, I’ll earn a small commission at no extra costs for you.